3rdCore/VariationalCausalModelling/README.md

     pip install -r requirements.txt
     ```

 2. That's it.
-You're ready to go!
+You're ready to go! 🎉

-You can launch the experiments super easily thanks to Lightning and Hydra.
-The configuration used in the report in the `src/configs` folder.
+You can launch the experiments super easily thanks to Lightning ⚡ and Hydra 🐍.
+The configuration used in the report is in the `src/configs` folder.
 To launch an experiment, you can use the following command:

 ```bash
 python src/train.py